quercia-dev/birdclef2025/README.md

 Given the limited amounts of data, overfitting was a real concern, which warranted the use of more sophisticated techniques to avoid it, notably Balanced Accuracy and Cross-Fold validation.

+# Results Analysis

-# Comparison to EfficientNet B0
+# Comparison to SOTA EfficientNet Implementation

 In line with our observations on the exploratory models, we addressed shortcomings and limitations by comparing the metrics of our implementation with those of a State-Of-The-Art solution.